-- The adopted Cumbria Minerals and Waste Development Framework Core Strategy, required sites to be identified to ensure that at least a quarter of aggregate needs can be met by alternative aggregates.
-That policy has not continued in the draft Cumbria Minerals and Waste Local Plan, as it was considered too inflexible.
-Firstly, in relation to alternative aggregate production at existing quarries or landfills, although the location is appropriate whilst the quarry is operating, it is much less likely to be appropriate once the quarry or landfill is closed and restored.
+- 4.33 The adopted Cumbria Minerals and Waste Development Framework Core Strategy, required sites to be identified to ensure that at least a quarter of aggregate needs can be met by alternative aggregates.
+That policy has not continued in the draft Cumbria Minerals and Waste Local Plan, as it was Firstly, in relation to alternative aggregate considered too inflexible. production at existing quarries or landfills, although the location is appropriate whilst the guarry is operating, it is much less likely to be appropriate once the quarry or landfill is closed and restored.
 Secondly, the establishment of businesses that produce alternative aggregates is market-led and they will often use mobile plant, allowing them to move to where the feedstock arises.
-However, the production of alternative aggregates is still encouraged in the draft MWLP, and policy DC9 (Criteria for waste management facilities) proposes that suitable industrial estates are appropriate locations for such facilities, plus aggregate quarries and non-inert landfills if the facility permission is tied to the active life of the site. - 4.35 Derwent Howe slag bank (reference M24 in the MWLP) is identified as a Mineral Safeguarding Area (MSA) in the draft Cumbria Local Plan, as it is an important resource of secondary aggregates.
+However, the production of alternative aggregates is still encouraged in the April 2016 draft MWLP, and policy DC9 (Criteria for waste management facilities) proposes that suitable industrial estates are appropriate locations for such facilities, plus aggregate quarries and non-inert landfills if the facility permission is tied to the active life of the site. - 4.34 Derwent Howe slag bank (reference M24 in the MWLP) is identified as a Mineral Safeguarding Area (MSA) in the draft Cumbria Local Plan, as it is an important resource of secondary aggregates.
 In previous drafts of the Plan it was suggested that both Millom and Barrow slag banks, which are owned by the County Council, could be similarly safeguarded.
 At present, neither resource is likely to be accessible: Millom is now a Local Nature Reserve that also falls within the Duddon Estuary Special Protection Area and Ramsar, whilst Barrow is located adjacent to the same SPA and Ramsar, as well as the Morecambe Bay Special Area of Conservation.
-There are no such slag resources located in the Lake District National Park. - 4.36 There is an MSA identified for slate in the draft Cumbria Local Plan.
-This is a fairly localised MSA, of the Wray Castle formation, which encompasses Kirkby Slate Quarry, a producer of secondary aggregate.
-The LDNPA Local Plan also has an MSA for slate, which encompasses both Elterwater and Honister quarries, the other slate waste producers.
+There are no such slag resources located in the Lake District National Park.

-18 Aggregates, cement and ready mix concrete market investigation: Final Report, Competition Commission, 14 January 2014
+22 Aggregates, cement and ready mix concrete market investigation: Final Report, Competition Commission, 14 January 2014